-Offshore Petroleum Exploratory Drilling within the Canje
+Offshore Petroleum Exploratory Drilling within the Stabroek

-Block - Jabillo-1 Well
+Block - Lancetfish-1 Well.

 Esso Exploration and Production Guyana Limited (EEPGL), hereinafter referred to as the "Permit Holder", is hereby authorised by the Environmental Protection Agency (EPA) in accordance with the Environmental Protection Act, Cap.
 20:05, Laws of Guyana (hereinafter referred to as "the Environmental Protection Act"), the Environmental Protection (Amendment) Act, 2005, the Environmental Protection (Authorisations) Regulations, 2000, and the Maritime Zones Act, Cap.
-63:01 (hereinafter referred to as the "Maritime Zones Act") to undertake Offshore Petroleum Exploratory Drilling of the Jabillo-1 Well within the Canje PPL, hereinafter referred to as the "Project", in the manner indicated in the Application for Environmental Authorisation submitted on November 19, 2018, Environmental Management Plan (February, 2020), Oil Spill Response Plan (October, 2018), the Intent to Drill Meeting (December 15, 2020), the Waste Management Plan (May, 2018), the Passive Fire Control Safety Plan topside SWT, Extinguisher Revision 2 (flame detector), the Prognosis for Jabillo-1 Well. and the Wildlife Response Plan and subject to the terms and conditions set forth herein and the provisions of the Environmental Protection Act, the Maritime Zones Act and any applicable regulations made thereunder taking into account the international rules and standards, international treaties and conventions to which Guyana is a party, and any forthcoming regulations, best practices. guidelines and standards made under the Environmental Protection Act.
+63:01 (hereinafter referred to as the "Maritime Zones Act") to undertake Offshore Petroleum Exploratory Drilling of the Lancetfish-1 Well, the Eighteen Well under the 25 Multi-Well Programme, within the Stabroek PPL, hereinafter referred to as the "Project", in the manner indicated in the Application submitted on October 1, 2019, the approved Revised Environmental Assessment Management Plan dated October, 2020, the Oil Spill Response Plan, dated September, 2020, the Intent to Drill Meeting (September 7, 2022), the Prognosis for Lancetfish-1 Well, and the Wildlife Response Plan and subject to the terms and conditions set forth herein and the provisions of the Environmental Protection Act, the Maritime Zones Act and any applicable regulations made thereunder taking into account the international rules and standards, international treaties and conventions to which Guyana is a party, and any forthcoming regulations, best practices, approvals, directives, guidelines and standards made under the Environmental Protection Act.